-Our Bankruptcy attorneys in Portland can help with your bankruptcy for just $500.
+Our Bankruptcy attorney in Portland can help you file for bankruptcy for just $500.
 Jim Choi has been a bankruptcy attorney in Portland and practicing as a lawyer since 1996.
 Experience is on your side when you choose Jim Choi as your bankruptcy attorney.

-If you have any questions in relation to bankruptcy, please contact our office for a FREE CONSULTATION.
-You will meet with an attorney to determine whether Bankruptcy is best for you.
+If you have any questions in relation to bankruptcies, please contact our bankruptcy attorneys for a FREE CONSULTATION.
+You will meet with an attorney to determine whether filing is best for you.
 We will take time to answer questions, discuss options and plan strategy for your filing.
 We discuss your legal rights and responsibilities with you.
 We deal in all of Multnomah County, Washington County and Clackamas County.
 This office does both Chapter 7 and Chapter 13 Bankruptcy filings.

-We understand these are financially difficult times.
+Our bankruptcy attorneys understand these are financially difficult times.
 We do not judge nor condemn our clients, and we present options and support their decisions.
-We are the economical and affordable choice when considering bankruptcy.
+Our bankruptcy attorneys are the economical and affordable choice when considering bankruptcy.
 We understand that times are financially difficult, thus we offer free initial consultations and affordable prices.
 The price for a Chapter 7 bankruptcy starts at $500 plus filing fees.

 Protect yourself and your family.
-Bankruptcy will stop most foreclosures, garnishments, evictions and repossession attempt.
-Once a Bankruptcy is filed, there is an automatic stay which goes into effect.
+Bankruptcies will stop most foreclosures, garnishments, evictions and repossession attempts.
+Once it is filed, there is an automatic stay which goes into effect.
 This stay prohibits any creditors from pursuing any claims against you and becomes effective immediately after the bankruptcy is filed.
 If the creditors act in violation of the automatic stay, they will be accountable to you for damages.